MohanKrishnaMCP/merge_json_files_script/README.md

 # merge_json_files_script
-Python script to merge multiple JSON files with same suffix as name into one (or more) Json file.
+Python script to merge multiple JSON files with same suffix into one (or more) Json file.

 -------------------------------------------------------------
 #Description: